 Onni is located in Pokhara, a beautiful lakeside town at the base of the Himalayas, approximately 200km West of Kathmandu.

-Onni House opened on the 26th of October 2008 and currently provides a home for 14 children (aged from 13-18 years old) of which 7 are girls and 7 are boys.
+Onni House opened on the 26th of October 2008 and the Onni project currently provides a home for 14 children (aged from 13-18 years old) of which 7 are girls and 7 are boys.
 Children have been selected regardless of their religion, sex, colour or tribe.

 The regular daily activities in the house ensure that the children are growing up in the best possible environment.
 Proper nutrition, clothing, sports activities, medical care, counselling and guidance are all an important part of the everyday life.